 Maintaining a furnace filter is important because it will ensure that the filter and the furnace will work efficiently.
 Here are some main maintenance tips for a furnace filter:

-• Wash If Washable: if an individual has a washable furnace filter then it should be washed on a regular basis.
+- Wash If Washable: if an individual has a washable furnace filter then it should be washed regularly.
 This will help to keep the filter’s efficiency at optimal.
 A washable filter needs to be washed once a month.
 Filter users can use a soft brush and detergent to clean their washable filter.

 Conclusion